ugorsahin/TalkingHeads/docs/tutorial/getting_started.rst

         cold_start=True,
         incognito=False,
         headless=False,
-        user_data_dir='<path/to/user/profile>'
+        user_data_dir="path/to/user/profile"
     )

-Replace `<path/to/user/profile>` with the path to your user profile directory.

 #.
 Now, you should have a normal functioning Chrome session.
 #.
-Type `https://Gemini.google.com/chat/` to your address bar and click Sign In
+If you are not at the webpage, type the webpage address (e.g. `https://gemini.google.com/chat/`)
 #.
 Enter your credentials and log in.
 #.
-If this is your first time using Google Gemini, agree on the terms and finish the tutorial.
+If this is your first time using the account, agree to the terms and finish the tutorial.

 After this, your setup is complete.
 You can call your constructor as follows: